Top 15 Cat Food Ingredients to Avoid in Commercial Cat Food

 A little BHA every now and then is unlikely to harm to your cat.
 But, BHA adds more health-deterioration risks to your cat’s well-being than necessary.
 This is especially the case if your cat is eating BHA every day.
 There are better, natural alternatives to preserving your cats’ food.

 Added to some foods to help give it a richer color.

-There is no reason for a cat food to be colored, except to make it appeal to cat parents.
+There is no reason for cat food to be colored, except to make it appeal to cat parents.
 Your cat does not care what color their food is.
-Since it is 100% marketing gimmick, it is unnecessary, and usually the sign of a cheap cat food.
+Is caramel another one of those cat food ingredients to avoid?
+Since it is a 100% marketing gimmick, it is unnecessary, and usually a sign of cheap cat food.

-Many coloring options, including caramel, are potential carcinogens (source), or otherwise potentially harmful for your cat.
+Many coloring options, including caramel, are potential carcinogens (source), or otherwise potentially harmful to your cat.

-A red seaweed used as a thickening agent.
+Red seaweed is used as a thickening agent.

 Carrageenan may be completely fine (some controversial ingredients are only controversial because they’re not well understood), but with so many other options on the market, many people choose not to take the risk.

 Too much insoluble fiber can interfere with digestion and inhibit protein and nutrient uptake.
 The worst part is that it’s typically wood pulp (sawdust) from pine trees.
 Last I checked, cats didn’t eat sawdust!
 Cellulose is typically indicative of a lower quality cat food.